 We do not disclose information about identifiable individuals to our advertisers or insurers, but we may provide them with anonymous aggregate information about our customers.

 You have the right to ask us not to process your personal data for marketing purposes.
-We will inform you (before collecting your data) if we intend to use your data for such purposes or if we intend to disclose your anonymous information to any third party for such purposes.
+We will inform you (before collecting your data) if we intend to use your information for such purposes or if we intend to disclose your anonymous information to any third party for such purposes.
 You can exercise your right to object to such processing by contacting us at email@example.com

-YOUR RIGHT OF ACCESS TO INFORMATION
+YOUR RIGHT TO ACCESS INFORMATION